dhruv-chitkara27/practice-python/README.md

 # Practice-Python

-#This is just for python practice.
+#This is just for PYTHON practice.

 #Code is intended.....OHH YEAHH!!!